 RECIPIENT: EQUINIX, INC.

-Signature: By:
+Signature: Ву:

-Print Name: Title:
+Print Name: Tital:

 Date:

-EQUINIX, INC. 2000 EQUITY INCENTIVE PLAN: Restricted Stock Unit Agreement
+EQUINIX, INC. 2000 EQUITY INCENTIVE PLAN: RESTRICTED STOCK UNIT AGREEMENT

-Payment for Shares No payment is required for the Restricted Stock Units you receive.
-Vesting The Restricted Stock Units that you are receiving will vest in installments, as shown in the Notice of Restricted Stock Unit Award.
+The Restricted Stock Units that you are receiving will vest in installments, as shown in the Notice of Restricted Stock Unit Award.

 No additional Restricted Stock Units vest after your active service as an employee, consultant or director of the Company or a subsidiary of the Company ("Service") has terminated for any reason.
 It is intended that vesting in the Restricted Stock Units is commensurate with a full-time work schedule.
 For possible adjustments that may be made by the Company, see the Section below entitled "Leaves of Absence and Part-Time Work."

-Settlement of Units Each Restricted Stock Unit will be settled on the first Trading Day that occurs on or after the day when the Restricted Stock Unit vests.
+Each Restricted Stock Unit will be settled on the first Trading Day that occurs on or after the day when the Restricted Stock Unit vests.
 However, each Restricted Stock Unit must be settled not later than the March 15 of the calendar year after the calendar year in which the Restricted Stock Unit vests.

 At the time of settlement, you will receive one share of the Company's Common Stock for each vested Restricted Stock Unit.
-Trading Day Trading Day means a day that satisfies each of the following requirements: • The Nasdaq Global Market is open for trading on that day, • You are permitted to sell shares of the Company's Common Stock on that day without incurring liability under Section 16(b) of the Securities Exchange Act of 1934, as amended, • Either (a) you are not in possession of material non-public information that would make it illegal for you to sell shares of the Company's Common Stock on that day under Rule 10b5 of the Securities and Exchange Commission or (b) Rule 10b5-1 of the Securities and Exchange Commission is applicable, • Under the Company's written Insider Trading Policy, you are permitted to sell shares of the Company's Common Stock on that day, and

-• You are not prohibited from selling shares of the Company's Common Stock on that day by a written agreement between you and the Company or a third party.
+Trading Day means a day that satisfies each of the following requirements:

+- The Nasdaq Global Market is open for trading on that day, - You are permitted to sell shares of the Company's Common Stock on that day without incurring liability under Section 16(b) of the Securities Exchange Act of 1934, as amended, - Either (a) you are not in possession of material non-public information that would make it illegal for you to sell shares of the Company's Common Stock on that day under Rule 10b5 of the Securities and Exchange Commission or (b) Rule 10b5-1 of the Securities and Exchange Commission is applicable, - Under the Company's written Insider Trading Policy, you are permitted to sell shares of the Company's Common Stock on that day, and - You are not prohibited from selling shares of the Company's Common Stock on that day by a written agreement between you and the Company or a third party.